umkoin/umkoin/doc/design/multiprocess.md

 Further improvements are possible such as:

-- Separating indexes from `umkoin-node`, and running indexing code in separate processes (see [indexes: Stop using node internal types #24230](https://github.com/bitcoin/bitcoin/pull/24230)).
+- Separating indexes from `bitcoin-node`, and running indexing code in separate processes (see [indexes: Stop using node internal types #24230](https://github.com/bitcoin/bitcoin/pull/24230)).
 - Enabling wallet processes to listen for JSON-RPC requests on their own ports instead of needing the node process to listen and forward requests to them.
 - Automatically generating `.capnp` files from C++ interface definitions (see [Interface Definition Maintenance](#interface-definition-maintenance)).
 - Simplifying and stabilizing interfaces (see [Interface Stability](#interface-stability)).